bovcontrol/internetofcows/README.md

 ## CONFIGURATION

-Edit the server environment data:
+Edit the server environment data.
+Copy and past to your terminal:

 ```shell
 atom Azkfile.js
 ```

-Replace access token with your own:
+Replace access token with your own: (BovControl will provide this to you)

 ```
 BOVCONTROL_TOKEN: "YOUR-TOKEN-HERE"
 ```

+Save the document by pressing pressing ``Command key (⌘) + S``

 ## STARTING SERVER